 This Spending Plan has been developed in accordance with the terms of the VW settlement.
-Funding from the VW settlement will be made available to the District 30 days after this Spending Plan is accepted by the VW Trustee.
-DOEE expects to begin implementing the Spending Plan in early FY 2019.
+Funding from the VW settlement was made available to the District after the Spending Plan was accepted by the VW Trustee on July 6, 2018.
+DOEE began implementing the Spending Plan in early FY 2019.
 DOEE will use the District's VW settlement webpage (https://doee.dc.gov/page/volkswagen-settlement) to announce funds availability and application instructions, along with other District of Columbia-specific documents related to the VW settlement.